 Agile Transformation Meaning

 Agile Transformation is fundamentally about forming teams, building backlogs, and regularly producing increments of working, tested software.
-At scale, it’s creating networks of loosely coupled teams, coordinating dependancies, managing trade-offs, getting things into market fast, and measuring throughput instead of productivity.
+At scale, it’s creating networks of loosely coupled teams, coordinating dependencies, managing trade-offs, getting things into the market fast, and measuring throughput instead of productivity.

 Learn More About